-- Time of arrival – Most businesses offering photo booths for rent arrive to the customer 1 hour before scheduled to have the photo booth setup before an event starts.
+- Time of arrival – Most businesses offering photo booths arrive to the customer one (1) hour before scheduled to have the photo booth setup.

 - Requirements – All requirements needed to fit and store the photo booth is the responsibility of the renter.

 - Downtime – The amount of downtime guaranteed by the business.
 Most businesses guarantee that their photo booth will be operational for 80% of the time rented.
-Time that is lost should be prorated back to the customer.
+Any time that is lost should be prorated back to the customer.

 - Liability – The business is not liable for personal injury that may occur in or around the photo booth when it is operational.